Types of Trails

 “Absolutely not.” says Tony Boone, Timberline TrailCraft’s Chief Operations Officer, “While it is easier to integrate newer trails into an existing system, it’s hard to generalize all trails.”
 We do not want to tell you what to do or how to do it – we care about having fun and being safe on trails.
 Some instances have a need for directional trails, others are best traveled in any direction to get a real view of what mother nature has to offer.

 From experience, it’s understandable that mountain bikers prefer directional trails as they feel a lot safer with everyone biking in the same direction.
-Hikers, on the other hand, have a multitude of reasons for hiking, such as exercising, socializing, birdwatching or connecting with nature so at times direction is not as important.
+Hikers, on the other hand, have a multitude of reasons for hiking, such as exercising, socializing, birdwatching or connecting with nature so direction may not be as important.

 You’re The Expert